stat545ubc-2023/assignment-b1-gopalkhanal11/Gopal-B1.md

       stdev = sd({{value}},na.rm = T))
 }
 #'@Title Get summary statistics of a variable across other variable
-#'
-#' Description: This function returns a table with the summary statistics such as total number of observations, mean, range and standard deviation of continuous variable across other variable.
+#' @Description: This function returns a table with the summary statistics such as total number of observations, mean, range and standard deviation of continuous variable across other variable.
 #' @param dataset A data frame that should have at least one continuous variable and other grouping variables.
 This is named to make better sense.
 #' @param group A vector which could be of factor, character or numeric or integer.
 The function will group values of another numeric variable according to this variable to yield summary statistics with new function.
 This is named as group to make typical sense about the grouping variable.
 #' @param value A numeric vector which should have numeric class.
 I named it value because it will be self evident that this variable is the one for which we have observation/values to summarize.